appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

 ### Good First Issues

 Looking for issues to contribute?
 [Good First Issues](https://github.com/appsmithorg/appsmith/issues?page=3&q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) is a great place to begin your contribution journey with Appsmith!
+If you are choosing to pick issues outside this criteria, kindly collabrate with us closely.
+Failing to informing us first can lead to the rejection of the contribution you are trying to make and waste time on both ends.

+#### What not to do:
+1. Work on issues without informing the maintainer.
+Please get them assigned to yourself first.
+Comment on the issue if you are intrested.
+2. Naming lengthy branches.
+3. Create PR(s) without proper proper description.
+4. Requesting for review without latest release pull on PR.
+5. Raising PR(s) without tests.
+6. Not going though the code contibution guidelines before first contribution.
+Just kidding, you are already here

 ### 🍴 Git Workflow